-fig jam recipe – when the figs were in season i had made this fig jam. i had got these fresh figs from the market, only to make a fig jam.
+fig jam recipe with step by step photos – when the figs were in season i had made this fig jam. i had got these fresh figs from the market, only to make a fig jam.

 i do prepare jams with seasonal fruits and they never get to the blog. this time i was like… at least a few jam recipes should be posted on the blog.

 there is no better way to preserve seasonal fruits and their goodness in the form of preserves, jams and marmalades.